jkadbear/LoRaPHY/README.md

 Put your MATLAB script, e.g., `test.m`, in the same directory of `LoRaPHY.m`.
 Below is an example showing how to generate a valid baseband LoRa signal and then extract the data with the decoder.
 See more examples in directory [examples](./examples).
+(LoRaPHY provides `fast mode` which enables 10x speedup comparing to normal demodulation with a little performance degradation.
+See `./examples/test_fast_mode.m`.)

 ```matlab
 % test.m